wombleton/gitlaw-nz/acts/S/Smoke-free Environments Act 1990.md

     (5) The person investigating the complaint may, on investigation, try to settle the cause of the complaint and obtain a satisfactory assurance against repetition of the cause of the complaint.

-    (6) Where no such settlement and assurance can be obtained, or if the cause of complaint is in breach of a previously given assurance, a complaint may be laid under the [Summary Proceedings Act 1957][165] in respect of the relevant offence.
+    (6) Where no such settlement and assurance can be obtained, or if the cause of complaint is in breach of a previously given assurance, a charging document may be filed under [section 14][165] of the Criminal Procedure Act 2011 in respect of the relevant offence.

     Section 16 heading: substituted, on 29 July 1997, by [section 4][166] of the Smoke-free Environments Amendment Act 1997 (1997 No 32).